taxigy/til/react/sortable-table-in-react.md

     } = this.state;

     this.setState({
-      sortBy: index,
+      sortBy: column,
-      order: sortBy === column ? -order : 1 // <- check if user clicked the same column once again, so the order has to flip });
+      order: sortBy === column ? -order : 1 // <- check if user clicked the same column once again, so the order has to flip, otherwise the order is ascending by default
+    });
   }